 Those IIHS ratings look at the collision, property damage liability, comprehensive, personal injury protection (PIP), medical payment and bodily injury liability claims for various vehicle models.
-The most recent ratings are for 2012-2014 vehicles.
-However, these findings are a good indicator of how newer models will perform unless the car has been dramatically redesigned.
+These findings are a good indicator of how newer models will perform unless the car has been dramatically redesigned.

 In terms of safety, PIP claim numbers are a good indicator of how well cars protect occupants in real-world crashes, says Rader.
 Cars with fewer PIP claims protect you and your passengers better than those with a high PIP claim rate.

 Depending on your insurer, you might receive a discount if your car is equipped with certain safety features.
-Geico, for example, offers a discount of up to 25 percent on the medical payments or personal injury portion of your auto insurance if your car comes equipped with driver-side air bags, and a discount of up to 40 percent for full front seat air bags.
+Geico, for example, offers a discount of up to 23 percent if your car has airbags and a discount of up to 3 percent for day time running lights.
 It also offers up to a 5 percent discount on the collision part of your insurance if your car has anti-lock brakes.

-State Farm offers a vehicle safety discount of up to 40 percent, based on the claims record of each vehicle make and model.
+State Farm offers a vehicle safety discount based on the claims record of each vehicle make and model.
 The company says claim records are reviewed each year and the discount is adjusted accordingly.

 So along with checking out price, horsepower and design, be sure to compare vehicle safety records before heading to the automobile showrooms.
 If you are shopping for a car, find out how to insure a new car before you close the deal.
 Once you’ve bought your new ride, you’ll need to get car insurance — start now by finding car insurance quotes in your area.